Davao Chong Hua High School: School emblem

-The school emblem, representing the five-leaf clover, is the national flower of China known as the "Mei Hua."
+The school emblem, represents a stylized flower of the Chinese plum tree, the national flower of China known as the "Mei Hua."
 The tiny pink flower blooms in the coldest winter.
 The colder the weather, the more the beautiful its bloom.
 This rare quality symbolizes nobility and the strength of the character, as well as courage and persistence.
 Hence, it was chosen as the school emblem for the same significance.

 Community

 Davao Chong Hua High School is part of the Filipino-Chinese schools in Davao City.
 Schools that teach Chinese are Davao Christian High School, Stella Maris Academy Of Davao, Colegio De San Ignacio, Philippine Academy of Sakya.